conmaol/maglocunus/d/data_model.md

 ∀x∀y∀z.teaches(x,z) ∧ teaches(y,z) → x=y  -- every course has no more than one teacher who teaches it
 ```

 ### RDF Schema

-Data models are more generally known as `ontologies` (at least by peopple working in the fields of Informatics and AI).
-RDF Schema is a W3C standard ontology language that can be used to formalise a data model.
+Outside the world of databases, data models are generally known as `ontologies`.
+RDF Schema is a W3C standard ontology language that serves to formalise a data model.

 RDF Schema (RDFS) can capture entity types and subtypes (ie ‘classes’ and ‘subclasses’):